Please be ready with your application reference number starting with 'P'. For example P1234567

-The check aims to prevent people from working or volunteering with children if records indicate that they may pose an unacceptable risk to children.
+The check aims to prevent people from working with children if records indicate that they may pose an unacceptable risk to children.

-The Working with Children Check and a National Police Check are two different checks.
+The Working with Children Check and a Nationally Coordinated Criminal History Check are two different checks.

-The Working with Children Check is an ongoing assessment of a person's eligibility to work or volunteer with children and involves a check of a person's national criminal history (including all spent convictions, pending and non-conviction charges) and other disciplinary and police information.
+The Working with Children Check is an ongoing assessment of a person's eligibility to work with children and involves a check of a person's criminal history and other disciplinary and police information.

-A national police check is a point in time check and discloses criminal history in accordance with the spent convictions scheme.
+A Nationally Coordinated Criminal History Check is a point in time check and discloses criminal history.

 |New South Wales||Working with Children Check||NSW Office of the Children's Guardian||2000|

 |Queensland||Blue Card Check / Working with Children Check||Blue Card Services||2001|